 Despite not owning any homes, the Council has a duty to provide housing advice and assistance and to prevent and relieve homelessness.
-In order to meet housing needs within the District and enable us to discharge our duties, we work in close partnership with Registered Providers (RPs) who own and manage social housing in the District.
+In order to meet housing needs within the District and enable us to discharge our duties, we work in close partnership with Registered Providers who own and manage social housing in the District.

-RP's have a duty to cooperate with the Council in offering accommodation to people in housing need under the Council's allocation scheme.
-We do this by entering into a nomination agreement with the RP that outlines the percentage of properties that will be made available to the Council through the scheme.
-A nomination to the RP will then be made in accordance with this allocation scheme and RPs will consider the nomination against their own allocation criteria.
+Registered Providers have a duty to cooperate with the Council in offering accommodation to people in housing need under the Council's allocation scheme.
+We do this by entering into a nomination agreement with the Registered Provider that outlines the percentage of properties that will be made available to the Council through the scheme.
+A nomination to the Registered Provider will then be made in accordance with this allocation scheme and Registered Providers will consider the nomination against their own allocation criteria.

-RP's who own and manage social homes within Lichfield District are:
+Registered Providers who own and manage social homes within Lichfield District are: